couchbaselabs/userprofile-couchbase-mobile-reactnative/Query/android/README.md

 * Confirm that the university you selected shows up in the University entry
 * You can optionally update the other entries in the User Profile screen
 * Tap "Done" button
-* Confirm that you see an alert message "Succesfully Updated Profile".
+* Confirm that you see an alert message "Successfully Updated Profile".
 The Document will be updated this time.
 ![](https://blog.couchbase.com/wp-content/uploads/2021/11/reactnative-query-1.gif)

 * Tap "Log Off" icon  and log out of the app